-In women, these symptoms may become worse during their menstrual cycles or pregnancy.
-And many people who do experience pain and discomfort find that it is worst at night, and can lead to a loss of sleep.
+In women, varicose vein symptoms may become worse during their menstrual cycles or pregnancy.
+And many people who do experience pain and discomfort find that it is worse at night, and can lead to a loss of sleep.
 Also, just the presence of constant or daily pain can have a significant impact on a person’s overall quality of life.

-- Elevate your legs.
-Spend some time each day with your legs raised above the level of your heart.
+If your varicose veins hurt, spend some time each day with your legs raised above the level of your heart.
 This can improve blood flow and reduce pain.

 Your vein doctor can prescribe prescription stockings that exert a constant pressure on your legs or calves to improve circulation and slow the growth of new varicose veins.
 These stockings can help to reduce pain in many patients, but in general larger varicose veins may require treatment.